serghiou/serghioutemplates/README.md

 # serghiouTemplates

-An R Markdown template that combines all templates I use and all of my  pre-defined code.
+An R Markdown template that combines all templates I use and all of my pre-defined code to avoid retyping a banch of code all the time.
+Excited to hear about any ideas/feedback about what could be done better!

-I love any constructive feedback!
 Please reference the repository if you happen to use it :)